enkhmendeee/academa/README.md

 ### Prerequisites
 - Node.js 18 or higher
-- PostgreSQL 13 or higher
+- PostgreSQL 13 or higher (Supabase)
 - npm or yarn package manager

 ### Installation